 Human disturbance has increased sediment yield to Faga'alu Bay by 3.9x over pre-disturbance levels.
-The human-disturbed subwatershed accounted for the majority (87%) of total sediment yield, and the quarry (1.1% of watershed area) contributed about a third of total SSY to the Bay.
+The human-disturbed subwatershed accounted for the majority (87%) of Total sediment yield, and the quarry (1.1% of watershed area) contributed about a third of Total SSY to the Bay.
 Qmax was a good predictor of SSYEV in both the disturbed and undisturbed watersheds, making it a promising predictor in diverse environments.
 The slopes of the Qmax-SSYEV relationships were comparable with other studies, but the model intercepts were an order of magnitude lower than intercepts from watersheds in semi-arid to semi-humid climates.
 This suggests that sediment availability is relatively low in the Faga'alu watershed, either because of the heavy forest cover or volcanic rock type.

-The event-wise approach did not require continuous in situ monitoring for a single or multiple years, which would not have been logistically possible in this remote study area.
-This study presents an innovative method to combine sampling and analysis strategies to measure sediment contributions from key sources, estimate baseline annual sediment yields prior to management, and rapidly develop an empirical sediment yield model for a remote, data-poor watershed.Acknowledgements
+This study presents an innovative method to combine sampling and analysis strategies to measure sediment contributions from key sources, estimate baseline annual sediment yields prior to management, and rapidly develop an empirical sediment yield model for a remote, data-poor watershed.
+While the instantaneous Q-SSC relationship illustrated large increases in SSC downstream of the quarry, the hysteresis and interstorm variability meant that a single Q-SSC relationship could not be used to estimate sediment loading, which is common in many watersheds (Asselman, 2000; Stock and Tribble, 2010).
+From a management perspective, the event-wise approach was useful for determining change over space and time without the problem of interannual variability in precipitation or the need for continuous, multi-year monitoring in a remote area.
+This approach is less expensive than efforts to measure annual yields since it does not require a complete year of monitoring, and can be rapidly conducted if mitigation or disturbance activities are already planned.

+Acknowledgements

 Funding for this project was provided by NOAA Coral Reef Conservation Program (CRCP) through the American Samoa Coral Reef Advisory Group (CRAG).
-Kristine Bucchianeri at CRAG and Susie Holst at NOAA CRCP provided necessary and significant support.
+Kristine Bucchianeri at CRAG and Susie Holst at NOAA CRCP provided significant support.
 Christianera Tuitele, Phil Wiles, and Tim Bodell at American Samoa Environmental Protection Agency (ASEPA), and Fatima Sauafea-Leau and Hideyo Hattori at NOAA, provided on-island coordination with traditional local authorities.
 Dr. Mike Favazza provided critical logistical assistance in American Samoa.
 Robert Koch at the American Samoa Coastal Zone Management Program (ASCMP) and Travis Bock at ASEPA assisted in accessing historical geospatial and water quality data.
-Many others helped and supported the field and laboratory work including Professor Jameson Newtson, Rocco Tinitali, and Valentine Vaeoso at American Samoa Community College (ASCC), Meagan Curtis and Domingo Ochavillo at American Samoa Department of Marine and Wildlife Resources (DMWR), Don and Agnes Vargo at American Samoa Land Grant, Christina Hammock at NOAA American Samoa Climate Observatory, and Greg McCormick at San Diego State University.
-George Poysky, Jr., George Poysky III, and Mitch Shimisaki at Samoa Maritime Ltd. provided unrestricted access to the Faga'alu quarry site, and historical operation information.
+Professor Jameson Newtson, Rocco Tinitali, and Valentine Vaeoso at American Samoa Community College (ASCC), Meagan Curtis and Domingo Ochavillo at American Samoa Department of Marine and Wildlife Resources (DMWR), Don and Agnes Vargo at American Samoa Land Grant, Christina Hammock at NOAA American Samoa Climate Observatory, and Greg McCormick at San Diego State University supported the field and laboratory work.
+George Poysky, Jr., George Poysky III, and Mitch Shimisaki at Samoa Maritime Ltd. provided unrestricted access to the Faga'alu quarry, and historical operation information.
 Faafetai tele lava.

 References